Skip to contents

 Chrome / Chromium

-ggseg.extra takes screenshots of 3D visualisations using the webshot2 package, which needs Google Chrome or Chromium.
+The subcortical and whole-brain pipelines take 3D screenshots using the chromote package, which needs Google Chrome or Chromium.
 Chrome is typically already installed.
 If not, chromote will attempt to download a suitable version automatically.

 Parallel processing